particle-iot/docs/src/content/datasheets/electron-datasheet.md

 #### 3V3 Pin
 This pin is the output of the on-board 3.3V switching regulator that powers the microcontroller and the peripherals.
 This pin can be used as a 3.3V power source with a max load of 800mA.
 Unlike the Photon or the Core, this pin _CANNOT_ be used as an input to power the Electron.

+#### VBAT
+Supply to the internal RTC, backup registers and SRAM when 3V3 is not present (1.65 to 3.6VDC).
+The Pin is internally connected to 3V3 supply via a 0 ohm resistor.
+If you wish to power VBAT via an external supply, you'll need to remove this resistor with a desoldering iron.
+Contact us if you wish to request trays of electrons with this jumper depopulated.

+#### Powering the Electron without a battery
+The most forgiving way to power the Electron without a battery is via the VIN input [see VIN above](#vin).
+Power may also be applied separately to the Li+ pin or LiPo JST connector [see Li+ above](#li-).

 <!---
 #### PMID